 “Now, there’s something I would never have guessed.
 I didn’t think you two wore anything but black and white.”

-Her smile brought delicate laugh lines around her mouth and eyes.
-Penny wasn’t sure she’d turned fifty yet, but Lacy was as vibrant and lovely as the day they’d met.
+Delicate laugh lines bracketed her mouth and eyes.
+Penny wasn’t sure she’d had her fiftieth birthday yet, but Lacy was as vibrant and lovely as the day they’d met.